‘Spider-Man: Homecoming’ Trailer Looks Like Promo For ‘Iron Man 4’

 Two Minutes And 27 Seconds Of Fun

-There’s a lot to see in this two-minute plus trailer from Parker fresh off the Captain America: Civil War, and the teen is thrilled he gets to keep the suit Stark made for him.
+There’s a lot to see in this two-minute-plus trailer from Parker fresh off the Captain America: Civil War, and the teen is thrilled he gets to keep the suit Stark made for him.
 Tony tells him to keep his life in a smaller arena and operate as a friendly neighborhood Spider-Man in his own backyard while the adults do their thing.

 Stark also cautions the kid that he’s not one of the Avengers now and then reaches to open the door to kick the teen out of his limo, which Parker mistakes for a hug (#awkward).
 When Vulture makes his appearance, Stark essentially tells Peter the big boys will handle it, and that doesn’t sit well.
 Who can blame him?